alemidev/guestbook.rs/README.md

 all comments will be public and will only be logged on console

 ## simple configuration
-it's possible to configure frontend style, extra notifiers and page overrides with a `.toml` config file
+it's possible to configure frontend style, extra notifiers and page overrides using a `.toml` config file

-if no config file is provided, the implicit default will be used (view it with `guestbook config` or redirect it to file and start editing)
+if no config file is provided, the implicit default will be used (view it with `guestbook config` command)

-a custom config file can be specified with `-c / --config` CLI argument
+a config file must be specified with the `-c / --config` CLI argument

 ### overrides
 by default each user is given full control on each page (except for the `date` field). this can be changed with overrides.